The Getty

 Uncertainty and ambiguity in indexing fields

 • Indexing fields are intended for retrieval.
-Any field that contains a controlled number (e.g., Start Date) or values controlled by pick lists (e.g., Preferred flag) or controlled files (e.g., Language) are indexing fields.
-Consider retrieval issues when you assign terms and values to such fields.
+Any fields that contain a controlled number (e.g., Start Date), values controlled by pick lists (e.g., Preferred flag), or links to controlled lists (e.g., Language) are indexing fields.
+Consider retrieval issues when you assign terms and values to indexing fields.

-• When fields do not display to end-users: Some fields do not display to end-users.
-For example, the Start Date and End Date do not display to end-users; for these fields, estimate broadly the span of time that is applicable.
+• When fields do not display to end-users: Some indexing fields do not display to end-users.
+For example, the Start Date and End Date should not display to end-users; for these fields, estimate a span of time as broadly as can be applicable.
 Estimating too narrowly will result in failed retrieval.
-However, estimating overly broadly will result in false hits in retrieval.
+However, estimating overly broadly will result in false hits or failure in retrieval.

-• When fields display to end users: Most fields in the AAT are displayed to end-users.
-For these fields, do not make wild estimations or guess.
-However, if a specific value is in question, use a broader value or use both of two possible values, depending upon the circumstances.
-For example, in the Scope Note, if sources disagree about whether a characteristic developed in 15th-century Bruges or Brussels, you could 1) state that the concept was Flemish (encompassing both Bruges and Brussels), or 2) name both cities, stating that scholars disagree regarding if the concept developed in Bruges or Brussels.
+• When fields display to end users: Although there are exceptions as noted above, most fields in the AAT are displayed to end users.
+If the end user can see the field, employ the following strategies: Do not make overly broad estimations or guesses.
+However, if a specific value is uncertain, use a broader value, or use both of two possible values, depending upon the circumstances.
+For example, in the Scope Note, if sources disagree about whether a characteristic developed in 15th-century Bruges or in Brussels, for indexing this information, you could 1) state that the concept was the broader Flemish (encompassing both Bruges and Brussels), or 2) name both cities for indexing, stating in the Scope Note that scholars disagree regarding if the concept developed in Bruges or Brussels.

-• Knowable information: For information that is knowable but simply unknown by you, always use a more general term or omit the information.
-When the lack of knowledge is due to your ignorance regarding the issue, do not use terms such as "probably" or "perhaps" because this implies that scholars are uncertain of this information.
+• Knowable information: For information that is knowable but simply unknown by you, always use a more general, known to be correct term, or omit the information.
+When information is ambiguous due to your own lack of information regarding the issue, do not use terms such as "probably" or "perhaps" because this implies that scholars are uncertain of this information (rather than what is true, that in your opinion or experience it is uncertain).

-• Debated information: For information that is unknowable because scholars disagree because the historical or archaeological information is incomplete or interpretation of the information is debated, you may use terms such as "probably" or "perhaps" to explain the ambiguity or uncertainty in a Display Date or Scope (Descriptive) Note.
+• Debated information: For information that is unknowable because scholars disagree, or because the historical or archaeological information is incomplete or interpretation of the information is debated, you may use terms such as "probably" or "perhaps" to explain the ambiguity or uncertainty in a Display Date or Scope (Descriptive) Note.

-• Flags: For flags, where you must choose one value only, make the best choice based on the information at hand.
-If there is any doubt, consult with your supervisor.
+• Flags: For flags or other fields, where you must choose only one value to index, make the best choice based on the information at hand.
+Document your decisions so you and others working on the project will be consistent.
 See further discussion of individual fields in the relevant chapters.

 2.1.12